chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 Lagrangian physical properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The gravitational acceleration as well as the physical properties of particles and walls are specified in the ``Lagrangian physical properties`` subsection.
-These properties include diameter and density of particles, Young's modulus, Poisson's ratio, restitution coefficient, friction and rolling friction coefficients.
+These properties include diameter and density of particles, Young's modulus, Poisson's ratio, restitution coefficient and friction coefficients.

 .. code-block:: text